US sues Trump ally Roger Stone, alleging he owes around $ 2 million in unpaid taxes | ExBulletin

 US sues Trump ally Roger Stone, alleging he owes around $ 2 million in unpaid taxes

+FILE PHOTO: Roger Stone, former campaign adviser to President Donald Trump, departs following a pre-trial hearing in US District Court in Washington, US, November 4, 2019.
+REUTERS / Siphiwe Sibeko

-The U.S. Department of Justice sued Roger Stone on Friday, saying former President Donald Trump’s close ally owed about $ 2 million in unpaid federal income taxes, according to a court document viewed by Reuters.
+(Reuters) – The US Department of Justice on Friday sued Roger Stone, claiming that former President Donald Trump’s close ally owed about $ 2 million in unpaid federal income taxes, according to a court document viewed by Reuters.

-The civil lawsuit, filed in federal court in Florida, alleged that Stone and his wife, Nydia, had used a business entity to “protect their personal income from forced collection and finance a lavish lifestyle despite a debt of nearly $ 2 million in unpaid taxes, interest and penalties. . “
+The civil lawsuit, filed in federal court in Florida, alleged that Stone and his wife, Nydia, used a business entity to protect their personal income from forced collection and finance a lavish lifestyle despite nearly $ 2 million in debt. dollars in unpaid taxes, interest and penalties.

-Stone said his tax bill had been common knowledge for years and called the lavish lifestyle claims a “laughable joke.”
+Stone said his tax bill had been common knowledge for years and called the claims of a lavish lifestyle a laughable joke.

 Stone, 68, is a colorful Republican political agent known for his upscale wardrobe and tattoo on the back of former President Richard Nixon.